-Technology integration is the use of devices, digital content and tools, and the internet within classroom learning experiences.
-Integrating technology should enhance student interaction and understanding of the content included in learning goals.
-When selecting digital content and tools, educators should be mindful that the use of technology does not change the intent of the standard.
-As educators plan their lessons, they determine the target skill(s) of instruction and select and/or create content and learning experiences that will help students master the skill(s).
-At this point, educators choose a digital tool that will transform the lesson by engaging students, enhancing the lesson, or extending the learning.
+- selecting digital content and tools, being mindful that the use of technology does not change the intent of the standard. - determining the target skill(s) of instruction and curating content and learning experiences that will help students master the skill(s). - choosing a digital tool that will transform the lesson by engaging students, enhancing the lesson, or extending the learning.